-- 7. Terminal Block (Figure 2-16): The central connection point for the supply and return oil. - 8.
-Fuel Oil Strainer (Not Shown): Prevents foreign matter from entering the burner system. - Gas Pilot: See Section D of Chapter 2 for description of the various components. - 10.
+- 7. Terminal Block - 8.
+Fuel Oil Strainer (Not Shown): Prevents foreign matter from entering the burner system. - 9.
+Gas Pilot: See Section D of Chapter 2 for description of the various components. - 10.
 Light Oil Pilot Valve (Not Shown): When a light oil pilot is furnished, a solenoid valve is provided to control flow of fuel to the pilot nozzle.
 It is energized through programmer contacts.
 It is deenergized to shut off pilot fuel flow after main flame is ignited and established. - 11.
-Back Pressure Orifice: A restriction located in the oil return line immediately downstream of the fuel oil controller to create back pressure (100 and 200 series only). - 12.
+Back Pressure Orifice: A restriction located in the oil return line immediately downstream of the fuel oil controller to create back pressure (100 and 200 series only).' - 12.
 Air Pump Module Assembly (Figures 2-19, 20 & 21): Provides the compressed air required to atomize the fuel oil for proper combustion.
 The CB-LE air pump module is started automatically by the programmer's sequence.
-It includes components described A-H. - is started automatically by the programmer's sequence.
-It includes components described A-H.

-A. Air Pump Motor: Drives the air pump and an air cooling fan.
+It includes components described A-H. The standard 78" unit uses the belt driven air pump that starts when the blower motor starts. - A. Air Pump Motor: Drives the air pump and an air cooling fan.
 The motor is started and stopped simultaneously with the forced draft fan motor.